evmts/tevm-monorepo/tevm/docs/errors/type-aliases/NoForkTransportSetErrorParameters.md

 > **NoForkTransportSetErrorParameters**: `object`

-Parameters for constructing an NoForkTransportSetError.
+Parameters for constructing a NoForkTransportSetError.

 ## Type declaration